YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BC](https://azurlane.koumakan.jp/w/images/5/5f/HoodChibi.png "HMS Hood") - **[HMS Hood](https://azurlane.koumakan.jp/Hood)**
 * Skill:
-  * 70% chance upon Main Gun fire to launch a special barrage and grant +40% Reload to the backline for 8s.
+  * Upon firing the Main Gun, 70% chance to launch a [barrage](http://p8.qhimg.com/t01c83095ed25b82e28.gif) and grant +40% Reload to the entire backline.
+    * The 13 SHELLS deal 174 bdmg with 70/100/90 mods.
+Their damage is modified by 100% of the unit's FP.

 - Desc: More than just a sub.
 >Second only to Tirpitz in terms of pure staying power and armed with a quickly-proccable, backline-buffing, devastating barrage, she is exceptionally good under almost all circumstances; whether it is tearing apart mob nodes, showering enemy battleships in heavy firepower or providing support, Hood gets it done.